Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 #endif
 ```

-The clear benefit of using partial classes here is that the conditional blocks (`#if`/`#endif`) are left on the outside.
-Ironically, these blocks behave similarly to regions, so we use partial classes to avoid the noise that comes with them.
+The clear benefit of using partial classes in such cases is that we are able to completely mitigate the noise caused by the conditional directives.
+Code written in such style looks a lot better than one riddled with intermittent conditional blocks.

 ## Organizing private classes

-Occasionally we may end up defining types that are used from within a single class.
-Usually it happens when we need to supply a custom implementation of some interface to a framework we're using.
+It's not all that uncommon to have private classes in code.
+These are convenient when we want to avoid namespace pollution while defining a type that's only used within one class.
+Typical case for this is when we need to implement a custom interface to override certain behavior in a third party library or framework.

-In any case, it's perfectly normal avoid namespace pollution by embedding one class within another.
-That said, in a language as verbose as C#, class definitions can be quite noisy so, again, it makes sense to separate them.

-For this example, let's pretend we're exporting a sales report as an HTML document and we're using the [Scriban](https://github.com/lunet-io/scriban) engine to do it.
-We also want to configure it so that templates can reference each other while being embedded in the assembly as resources instead of relying on file system.
+As an example, imagine we're exporting a sales report as an HTML document and we're using the [Scriban](https://github.com/lunet-io/scriban) engine to do it.
+In this particular scenario, we need to configure it so that templates can be resolved from the resources embedded in the assembly rather than file system.
 In order to do that, the framework expects us to provide a custom implementation of `ITemplateLoader`.

-Seeing as our custom loader is only going to be used within this class, it makes perfect sense to have it as private class.
-To make things a bit more clear, we can separate it into a partial class:
+Seeing as our custom loader is only going to be used within this class, it makes perfect sense to define it as private class.
+However, with C# being as verbose as it is, private classes may introduce unwanted noise to our code.

+Using partial classes, though, we can clean it up like this:

 ```csharp
 public partial class HtmlRenderer